Delaware police probe multistate shoplifting ring

 No phone listing for Lingham-Bailey, who’s 37, could be found in a public records search.

-Nordstrom media relation staff didn’t immediately respond to an email seeking comment.
+Nordstrom media relations staff didn’t immediately respond to an email seeking comment.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.